 It works pretty much the same at intersections, at least on those without traffic lights.
 Again, I would like to show you the set-up first, and then we will go and look at the strategy.

 Pretty much the first step for the second guide is, to sprint ahead and move into the intersection, way forward of the group.
 This time is necessary, as it will take some time for cars to arrive and stop.
 Now because we want to bring vehicles to a full stop, on an intersection, where they might even have the right of way a few rules apply for our second guide.
 First, if you want to stop a driver, look him into the eyes.
 Second, make precise gestures.
 Third, act friendly and appreciative towards the driver.
 These rules usually work like a charm, but in case they do not, there is rule four: Always be prepared to move out of the way, however, in my experience, that is rarely necessary.

-Now, as soon as the first lane of cars is stopped, it is time to move over to the second lane.
+As soon as the first line of cars is stopped, it is time to move over to the second lane.
 The second guide should remain until the group has passed him.
-Also, it is essential that he does not move over while the group is still far away, as the empty road in front of the first car will, likely, lead to the driver accelerating again.
+It is also essential that he does not move over while the group is still far away, as the empty road in front of the first car will likely lead to the driver accelerating again.

 Now there is one last thing to do for our second guide, as soon as the group has fully passed the intersection.
 To go into a sprint and catch up back to his position within the group.
 From experience, I have to say that some destinations can be quite physically taxing.